-- the exercise of maritime authority in the areas of maritime, lake, fluvial jurisdiction and coastal zones, as well as in the domain of maritime administration, safety and protection; - the supervision of activities in maritime, fluvial and lake areas, and public maritime domain of the coastal zone, as well as compliance with standards regarding the protection of marine and coastal ecosystems and the conditions of conservation and exploitation of marine conservation areas;
+• the exercise of maritime authority in the areas of maritime, lake, fluvial jurisdiction and coastal zones, as well as in the domain of maritime administration, safety and protection;

-- the development and implementation of measures ensuring the sustainable exploitation, conservation and preservation of aquatic ecosystems; and - the conducting and/or co-ordinating of search and rescue activities, as well as saving assets, in maritime, fluvial and lake areas, with the involvement of other relevant entities.
+- the planning of maritime space and the public maritime domain of the coastal zone; - the supervision of activities in maritime, fluvial and lake areas, and public maritime domain of the coastal zone, as well as compliance with standards regarding the protection of marine and coastal ecosystems and the conditions of conservation and exploitation of marine conservation areas; - the development and implementation of measures ensuring the sustainable exploitation, conservation and preservation of aquatic ecosystems; and - the conducting and/or co-ordinating of search and rescue activities, as well as saving assets, in maritime, fluvial and lake areas, with the involvement of other relevant entities.

-Regarding marine casualties such as grounding, pollution or wreck removal, INAMAR is responsible, among others, for the following:
+Regarding marine casualties such as grounding, pollution or wreck removal, INAMAR is responsible for the following, among others:

-- to monitor and supervise vessels and fixed and mobile platforms, in order to prevent and detect any pollution activities in the marine environment and inland waters, in co-ordination with other relevant entities; - to co-ordinate maritime search and rescue activities and the saving of property in maritime, river and lake areas; - to participate in the investigation of marine casualties and incidents as well as maritime infringement procedures; - to inspect and monitor the handling of dangerous cargo, in co-ordination with other competent entities; - to adopt measures for the prevention, control and combating of pollution of the marine environment from ships or other floating media at sea, in co-ordination with other relevant entities; - to ensure compliance with international and regional standards and best practices and procedures for preventing, reducing, controlling and combating pollution of the marine environment; - to prevent and combat pollution of the sea, rivers, lakes and their ecosystems from all sources that may cause damage to the aquatic and coastal environment, in co-ordination with other relevant entities;
+- monitoring and supervising vessels and fixed and mobile platforms, in order to prevent and detect any pollution activities in the marine environment and inland waters, in co-ordination with other relevant entities; - co-ordinating maritime search and rescue activities and the saving of property in maritime, river and lake areas; - participating in the investigation of marine casualties and incidents as well as maritime infringement procedures; - inspecting and monitoring the handling of dangerous cargo, in co-ordination with other competent entities; - adopting measures for the prevention, control and combating of pollution of the marine environment from ships or other floating media at sea, in co-ordination with other relevant entities;

-Contributed by: José Miguel Oliveira, Filipe Rocha Vieira, Ivo Calueio Mahumane and Kenny Laisse, VdA, GDA Advogados
+Contributed by: José Miguel Oliveira, Filipe Rocha Vieira, Francisco Campos Braz and Kenny Laisse, VdA

-- to prevent, control and act on actions that result in the intentional or unintentional discharge of waste into the sea, inland waters and coastal areas; and - to license, among others, the exercise of assistance and maritime salvage activities, and the recovery of objects or cargo on the seabed and inland waters.
+- ensuring compliance with international and regional standards, and best practices and procedures, for preventing, reducing, controlling and combating pollution of the marine environment; - preventing and combating pollution of the sea, rivers, lakes and their ecosystems from all sources that may cause damage to the aquatic and coastal environment, in co-ordination with other relevant entities; - preventing, controlling and acting on actions that result in the intentional or unintentional discharge of waste into the sea, inland waters and coastal areas; and - licensing, among others, the exercise of assistance and maritime salvage activities, and the recovery of objects or cargo on the seabed and inland waters.